-Why use a business credit card?
+Why use a business credit card in 2026?

 They’re especially useful for regular expenses like subscriptions, travel, or supplies.
 You can also get perks like interest-free periods, cash back, or spend tracking to help you stay in control.